kubedb/docs/docs/guides/postgres/quickstart/quickstart.md

   terminationPolicy: Halt
 ```

-Now, if you delete the Postgres object, KubeDB operator will create a matching DormantDatabase object.
-This DormantDatabase object can be used to resume the database.
-KubeDB operator will delete the StatefulSet and its Pods but leaves the Secret, PVCs unchanged.
+Now, if you delete the Postgres object, the KubeDB operator will delete every resource created for this Elasticsearch CR, but leaves the auth secrets, and PVCs.

 Let's delete the Postgres object,